-no loopback-detection trap

-both - Sends an SNMP trap message when a loopback condition is detected, or when the switch recovers from a loopback condition.
+loopback detection This command sends a trap when a loopback condition is detected, or when the switch recovers from a loopback condition.
+Use the no form to restore the default state.

 detect - Sends an SNMP trap message when a loopback condition is detected.